MakeSchool-Tutorials/Node-Reddit-Clone/P01-Create-A-Post/content.md

 # New Post Form

 To create a new instance of a resource, we first have to make a button to make a new post.
-Since making a post is very important **Call To Action (CTA)**, we'll put it in the navbar.
+Since making a post is a very important **Call To Action (CTA)**, we'll put it in the navbar.

 ```html
 <a href="/posts/new" class="btn btn-primary navbar-btn">New Post</a>